Role and Member Management In Your Workspace

 workspace-projects-adminwill be created.
 Click Edit Authorization to continue.

-In Projects management, select the authorization that you want the user granted this role to have.
+In Projects management, select the authorization that you want this role to contain.
 For example, Projects Create, Projects Management, and Projects View are selected for this role.
 Click OK to finish.

 NoteDepend on means the major authorization (the one listed after Depend on) needs to be selected first so that the affiliated authorization can be assigned.